MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 }
 ```

-## Communicating with the PseudoConsole Session
+## Communicating with the Pseudoconsole Session

 Once the process is created successfully, the hosting application can use the write end of the input pipe to send user interaction information into the pseudoconsole and the read end of the output pipe to receive graphical presentation information from the pseudo console.